 This morning I weighed myself.
 I am down 4 lbs!!
 Woo hoo!

 Tuesday: Tofu Stirfry – from my Weightwatchers Cookbook

-Thursday: Mediterranean Fish Fish, Shakshuka Style, Crusty Bread – The Mediterranean Dish
+Thursday: Mediterranean Fish Fillet, Shakshuka Style, Crusty Bread – The Mediterranean Dish

 Friday: Vegetable and Herb Frittata with Feta Cheese – The Looney Spoons Collection